tocco/tocco-docs/ide/maven.rst

 Maven
 =====

+.. _maven-eirslett:

 Eirslett
 --------

 .. hint::
-    You can disable the maven-frontend-plugin by disabling the eirslett prfile, either directly or by passing the ``skipEirslett`` argument.
+    You can disable the maven-frontend-plugin by disabling the eirslett profile, either directly or by passing the ``skipEirslett`` argument.
 Use ``-DskipEirslett`` in the command line to do this.

 We use frontend-maven-plugin_ to run various npm tasks such as installing js polyfill packages or packages of the new